 Often called the “Gambling Capital of the World,” Macau has established itself as the premier destination for gambling in Asia.
 In 2023, gambling and gaming in Macau generated around 183.7 billion Macau patacas (22.9 billion USD).

-Macau’s gambling industry is primarily focused on land-based casinos, with The Venetian Macao being one of the most profitable casinos globally.
+Macau’s gambling industry is primarily focused on the richest land-based casinos, with The Venetian Macao being one of the most profitable casinos globally.
 While online gambling doesn’t have specific regulations in Macau, many companies utilize this regulatory gap.

 Companies wishing to operate in Macau must be incorporated as limited liability companies with a minimum share capital of approximately $621.6 million, demonstrate experience in the gambling industry, and have at least 15% of shares held by Macau permanent residents.